Williamsmene/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies all the html files from current working directory to the parent of the working directory
+create a script that moves all files